carrot-garden/carrot-nexus/carrot-nexus-aws-s3-publish-plugin/readme.md

 ```

 enable plug-in and try to upload artifact via nexus gui;
-if you receive the message similar to the following,
+if you get the message similar to the following,
 your amazon credentials are likely incorrect:

 ![upload error]